pirocorp/IT-Business-Analysis/06. Behavioral Modeling/README.md

 **Goal**: Satisfy hunger and have a nice time

 **Sequence**:
-1. The guest enters the restaurant
+1. The guest enters the Restaurant
 2. The guest is shown the table
 3. Sits at the table and studies the menu
 4. Places order